6 Ways to (un)Impress a Job Interviewer

 6. Follow up every hour, on the hour

 The saying goes, “The squeaky wheel is the one that gets oiled,” but following up too much or too often is not a good way to show initiative and persistence.
 It is, however, a great way to bug your prospective employer until he decides to hire someone else.

 Remember, interviewers are busy people.
 Chances are interviewing new job candidates isn’t your interviewer’s only responsibility.
 He may have any number of priorities competing for his attention.
 Perhaps he even wants to hire you but is busy taking care of other stuff.

-- Ask what the next step is before you leave the interview.
 This will give you a good idea what to expect and how long to wait before following up.

-- If time drags on with no response, check in (periodically).
 Once again, it’s important not to harass your potential employer, i.e., “Did I get the job yet?”
 Instead, check in every three to five business days.
 Even better, offer something of value to your contact, a “reason” beyond just checking in, so to speak.
 For example, you could forward a blog or article that you think might be of interest to your interviewer.
 In your email, you could say something like, “Hi Bill.
 We spoke about two weeks ago regarding the project manager position at ABC Incorporated.
 I remember you mentioned emerging trends in project management software, so I thought I’d attach this article I found recently on the subject.
 I hope you find it as interesting as I did!” etc.